htrajan/ht-drawsteel/Draw Steel Rules (original).md

 1. While fishing, the hero reels in an **angulotl daybringer**.
 They’re insulted by the hero catching them and threaten to summon heavy thunderstorms and drown the region in a flood.
 However, they can be negotiated with and might provide the hero with 1 serving of an amazing meal if they end things on good terms.
 A serving of this meal gives the eater 1 additional Recovery and 25 temporary Stamina that lasts until their next respite.
 A creature can only benefit from 1 serving of this meal or another (like from the Learn a New Recipe project) at a time.
 1. While fishing, the hero reels in half of a mysterious ancient treasure of the Director’s choice.
 If the other half is found, the treasure magically melds together again.
 1. While fishing, the hero has fond memories of their life up until now, energizing them.
 They have an edge on all Presence tests until the end of their next respite.
 1. The hero manages to reach a new fishing milestone.
-They gain the following title: **Master of Reels**: When you deal damage to a creature or object that is 2 or more squares away from you that doesn’t force-move the creature, you can choose to pull the target a number of squares equal to your Agility, Reason, or Presence score (your choice).
+They gain the following title: **Master of Reels:** When you deal damage to a creature or object that is 2 or more squares away from you that doesn’t force-move the creature, you can choose to pull the target a number of squares equal to your Agility, Reason, or Presence score (your choice).
 1. It’s a relaxing, meditative exercise!
 While fishing, the hero has a breakthrough either on another project they’re working on, or they can give the breakthrough to another hero’s project.
 1. While fishing, the hero is pulled by an ancient fish.
 The hero must succeed on a hard Might test in order to reel in a humongous fish worth 100 points, or fail and end the respite with 1 Recovery fewer than their maximum.
 On a success with complication result, the hero gets the fish and loses the Recovery.
 1. While fishing, the hero catches their line on what appears to be an underwater cavern.
 Inside the cavern is a treasure of the Director’s choice being guarded by a revenant knight fulfilling their duty until their captain returns.